Pyprohly/reddit-api-doc-notes/docs/api-reference/emoji.rst

 Add a new emoji to a subreddit.

-By specifying the name of an existing emoji, the permissions of that emoji can be changed.
-In general this endpoint should not be used to modify the permissions of an emoji since this endpoint requires knowing the S3 key of the emoji, which cannot be re-obtained if lost.
+By specifying the name of an existing emoji the permissions on that emoji can be changed, but in general this endpoint should not be used to modify the permissions of an emoji since this endpoint requires knowing the S3 key of the emoji, which cannot be re-obtained if lost.

 The name of an emoji cannot be changed with this endpoint.
-If the same S3 key is used with a different `name` value, a new emoji will be created.
+If the same S3 key is used with a different `name` value then a new emoji will be created.

 If the `s3_key` is not valid the request will appear to succeed but no emoji will be added to the subreddit.